meiyihTan/point_cloud_classification/README.md

 ...to be updated...
 ```

-#The notebook work are complete
+#The work on the notebooks is completed, but the .py conversion is not completely done yet.

 # Modifications
 6 different modifications/experiments were done in this work.